elyiorgos/sleeppy/README.md

 adoption of wearable devices in clinical research.

-``SleepPy`` is an open source python package incorporating several published algorithms in a modular framework and providing a suite of measures for the assessment of sleep quantity and quality.
+``SleepPy`` is an open source python package incorporating several published algorithms in a modular framework and providing a suite of measures for the assessment of sleep quantity.
 The package can process multi-day streams of raw accelerometer data (X, Y & Z) from wrist-worn wearable devices to produce sleep reports and visualizations for each recording day (24-hour period).
 The reports are formatted to facilitate statistical analysis of sleep measures.
 Visualization acts as a quick debugging tool, provides insights into sleep patterns of